Schwenk Springs for the Standard Syncro

 The result is a spring rate that strikes an ideal balance between on and off-road performance, and a rate that works very well within the damping specs of off-the-shelf shocks for the Syncro.

 The ride is more stable and firm on paved roads than stock springs, but it remains supple – as the Syncro suspension was intended to be.
-It is a little more spirited than stiff springs designed for pavement only, but the overall stability, handling, and cornering is very good.
+It is a little more spirited than stiff springs designed for pavement only, but the overall stability, handling, and cornering are very good.

 Off-road, the springs perform very well.
 They are softer than any other after-market spring.
 As a result, they soak up the bumps better.
 They also provide superior traction.
 The springs are not harsh on bumps and freeway joints like stiffer springs are.
 The shocks perform better than with stiffer springs as well since they are within damping specs.

 The springs are straight wound coils.
 Variable-rate coils are not used because they result in a performance compromise and often do not work as intended.
 Variable wound coils entail a loss of travel.
-In addition, the weight-range under which the softer coils are actually effective is quite narrow – with the result that they are often fully, or nearly-fully compressed (hence non-functional) under the static weight of a moderately loaded heavier Syncro.
+In addition, the weight range under which the softer coils are actually effective is quite narrow – with the result that they are often fully, or nearly-fully compressed (hence non-functional) under the static weight of a moderately loaded heavier Syncro.

 Straight wound coils provide a more consistent and progressive feel throughout a greater range of travel, resulting in superior overall suspension performance.